-- the assessment work was prepared by someone else - it is work that you copy from a book, essay bank, magazine or website etc - it is work prepared by someone else who has previously sat the subject
+- The assessment work was prepared by someone else including contract cheating (paying someone else to do your work) - It is work you copy from a book, essay bank, magazine, website or the use of Artificial Intelligence (AI) (e.g. OpenAI, Bard, Copilot) - It is work prepared by someone else who has previously sat the subject

-Your lecturers will make clear to you what is required to complete your assessments and will identify the College and Awarding Body (eg SQA) requirements for you to pass.
-You will find additional information on the relevant Awarding Body's website or your lecturer will provide you with a copy.
+Your lecturers will make clear to you what is required to complete your assessments and will identify the College and Awarding Body (e.g. SQA) requirements for you to pass.
+You will find additional information on the relevant Awarding Body's website, or your lecturer will provide you with a copy.
 Lecturers are experienced within their subject and will have knowledge of many of the sources of work.
-If you copy, they are likely to recognise it.
+If you copy it, they are likely to recognise it.